 - Cons: top talent is harder to find.
 The harder they are to find, the more of your time and budget are allocated toward sourcing and hiring.

-Even better, the newer technology works automatically, or at least it can if you want it to.
-But instead of robots threatening your job, they’re smart, self-learning HR and recruiting assistants.
-That level of help frees up your time for tasks that need a human’s attention.
-If you’ve ever wished for a clone or at least another set of hands, here’s your chance.
+Even better, the newer technology works automatically, or at least it can if you want.
+But instead of robots threatening your job, they're smart, self-learning HR and recruiting assistants.
+That level of help frees up your time for tasks that need a human's attention.
+If you've ever wished for a clone or at least another set of hands, here's your chance.

-Fortunately, there is also technology that’s made to adapt.
-It’s always looking for data.
-It’s always analyzing it.
-And given a chance, it’s ready to step up and make decisions based on what it has learned about performance in the past.
-That’s smart and it’s more effective than anything you’ve used before.
+Fortunately, there is also technology that's made to adapt.
+It's always looking for data.
+It's always analyzing it.
+And given a chance, it's ready to step up and make decisions based on what it has learned about performance in the past.
+That's smart, and it's more useful than anything you've used before.
 If your GPS had it, you could be blazing a trail of your own.